 Why Should You Resolve to Have a Healthier Smile in 2022?

 A healthy mouth is incredibly important to your overall health.

 Numerous studies show that poor oral health is linked with serious health issues, such as heart and lung diseases, stroke, premature birth and low birth rate in women.
 Bacterial spread from unhealthy mouths and gums can be carried via the bloodstream directly to our vital organs, and have tremendous negative effects on our overall health.
-And conversely, certain health conditions like diabetes have been shown to have a direct negative effect on our oral health, such as increased risk of bad breath, cavities, gum disease, and tooth loss.
+And conversely, certain health conditions like diabetes have been shown to have a direct negative effect on our oral health, such as the increased risk of bad breath, cavities, gum disease, and tooth loss.
 Over 90% of systemic diseases (diseases involving many organs or the entire body) have oral health manifestations.
 Having good oral health is a major component of having good overall health!

 A healthy smile affects how you are perceived.

 In an Academy of General Dentistry survey, 96% of respondents believed a smile is vital to a person's appearance, and 40% said the first thing they notice in people they meet is their smile.
-Having an attractive, healthy smile can positively influence how you are perceived in social and professional situations – and having confidence in your smile can greatly improve your self esteem and quality of life.
+Having an attractive, healthy smile can positively influence how you are perceived in social and professional situations – and having confidence in your smile can greatly improve your self-esteem and quality of life.